 The Adecco Group is a member of the World Employment Confederation and has a long history of promoting human rights.
-For example, in November 2003, the Adecco Group became the first in our industry to sign the United Nations Global Compact.
-Further, in November 2008, UNI Global Union and the World Employment Confederation's members, including the Adecco Group, signed a memorandum of understanding to consolidate the industry's global social dialogue to achieve fair conditions for the temporary agency work industry.
-These two public endorsements are due to the fact that the Adecco Group acknowledges and recognises the:
+For example, in November 2003, The Adecco Group became the first organisation in our industry to sign the United Nations Global Compact.
+Further, in November 2008, UNI Global Union and the World Employment Confederation's members, including The Adecco Group, signed a memorandum of understanding to consolidate the industry's global social dialogue to achieve fair conditions for the temporary agency work industry.
+These two public endorsements are due to the fact that The Adecco Group acknowledges and recognises the:

-- International Labour Organisation ("ILO") Declaration on Fundamental Principles and Rights at work; and - ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.
+- International Labour Organisation ("ILO") Declaration on Fundamental Principles and Rights at work; - ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy; and - OECD Guidelines for Multinational Companies.

-In June 2013, sector-specific guidance on corporate responsibility and human rights was published for employment and recruitment agencies.
+In June 2013, the European Union commissioned sector-specific guidance for the employment and recruitment agencies sector on implementing the UN Guiding Principles on Business and Human Rights.
 The development of this guidance involved extensive research and multi-stakeholder consultation.
 The World Employment Confederation was involved in the drafting process from the beginning.
 The Adecco Group actively supported the World Employment Confederation and contributed to the various drafting and consultation phases.

-The Adecco Group has published Human and Labour Rights Guidelines which sets out the Adecco Group's commitment to International Labour Standards including the relevant ILO Conventions (i.e. 29 and 105 (Forced Labour)).
-These guidelines provide guidance and raise awareness amongst the Adecco Group's stakeholders.
+The Adecco Group has published Human and Labour Rights Guidelines which sets out the Adecco Group's commitment to International Labour Standards including the relevant ILO Conventions (i.e. 29, 105 (Forced Labour) and 181).
+These provide guidance and raise awareness amongst The Adecco Group's stakeholders.